 - Being overweight or obese, especially after menopause

 But most breast cancers occur in women who have none of these risk factors, other than getting older.
-This means all women should get routine screening mammograms, regular clinical breast exams, and they should watch for any breast changes.
+This means all women should get routine screening mammograms and should watch for any breast changes.

 Last Medical Review: 07/21/2014